 What’s the Difference Between FOB Shipping Point and FOB Destination?

-According to the term, “FOB origin”, the buyer gains ownership of the goods once they pay the shipping cost.
-Whereas, the term “FOB destination” means the seller is at risk until the buyer receives the goods that are sold.
+According to the term “FOB origin,” the buyer gains ownership of the goods once they pay the shipping cost.
+The term “FOB destination” means the seller is at risk until the buyer receives the goods sold.

 What Is FOB Pricing?